 What used to be considered a stable and boring industry – some may remember the old 3-6-3 rule: pay 3 percent on deposits, lend it out at 6 percent, be on the golf course by 3 pm – is no longer the case.
 Regulation, cyberspace and customer expectations have changed the game and will continue to do so.
 In five more years the landscape will probably look different once again: there is nothing as certain as change, so said Heraclitus the Greek, 2,500 years ago!

 Atwater State Bank

-Since the time of the bank's founding until the present, the towns of Atwater and Kandiyohi have seen many changes.
-What were once thriving farm towns with several grain elevators, hotels, retail stores and a newspaper, have become bedroom communities for the larger county seats of Willmar and Litchfield- the automobile helped make people more mobile and consolidation trends in agriculture have reduced the population of the countryside.
-While in recent years the town populations have stabilized and maybe even grown a little, the towns are unlikely to attain the stature they once held.
-Still, the continuity of Bushmills Ethanol and Central Lakes Co-op on West Hwy 12, Thompson Bakery IDK Sports Bar and Bowling Alley, Schmidty's Gas & Convenience Stores, Sticker Boy Signs, LLC, Unlimited Ag Services, LLC and most recently Pizza by Ronna and Peaceful Thymes Hardware Hank, all hold promise for the communities.
-The growing population of the county, stronger grain prices and amenities such as lakes and golf courses also help buoy local optimism.
-And there may be more to come — is the answer whispering in the wind or slumbering in a grain of corn?
+Since the time of the bank's founding until the present, the town of Atwater has seen many changes.
+What was once a thriving town with several grain elevators, hotels, retail stores and its own newspaper has become more of a bedroom community for the larger towns of Willmar and Litchfield -- the automobile helped make people more mobile and consolidation trends in agriculture have reduced the population of the countryside.
+While in recent years the town’s population has stabilized and even grown a little, the town is unlikely to attain the stature it once held.
+The businesses and churches that remain have been pretty stable.

 State Bank of Kimball